 Another possible reason for why so many people want to feel like Davids might be that human minds are extremely limited.
 Almost everyone, no matter how powerful and smart they appear on the surface, seems to feel confused sometimes.
 As philosophers such as David Hume, Karl Popper, Socrates, and many others have pointed out, certainty is an illusion, yet we tend to believe that “other people” know what’s going on.
 Often we conclude that these knowledgeable and powerful “other people” are the source of our troubles.
 Being a David means that you might feel overwhelmed by troubles now, but some day your strength will shine through and you will confidently join the ranks of the mythical confident and powerful people yourself.
 If for no other reason, most people have felt this frustration of being thwarted simply from being children.
 Children literally are smaller and weaker than the giant adults around them.
 It’s a rare person who has not experienced the childhood desire to do something that seems important, only to be stopped by adults with more power who say that it’s forbidden.

 The desire to be a David can be so strong that it takes contradictory forms in a society.
 We often see this with the political divide between right and left.
 In the United States, the right often portrays itself as the scrappy real Americans fighting a cabal of rich liberal elites and arrogant academics.
-In contrast, the left often portrays itself as a coalition of oppressed minorities and sensitive souls fighting against the cold power of racism, sexism, and entrenched wealth.
+In contrast, the left often portrays itself as a coalition of oppressed and/or sensitive souls fighting against the cold power of racism, sexism, and entrenched wealth.
 But they can’t both be the underdogs all the time.
 So who is correct?
 Both sides and neither side.
 It depends on perspective.

 On to the first episode!